How to perform test automation on Websites

 Test scenario

-2. Check that the banner and accept button has been loaded
+2. Check that the app has loaded

 Element repository